Muu79/Encode-Club-Solidity-Team-12/week-3/README.md

 # Team 12 Week 3 Tokenized Ballot Project

 ## Setup

 1. Clone the parent directory `week-3` onto your computer.
 1. Open a terminal and navigate to where you cloned week-3. run `npm install`
 1. Run `npx hardhat compile` from within your terminal
 1. Rename `.env.example` to `.env` and edit it with your own relevant details
-**Note**: we require at minium your private key as well as either your Infura or Alchemy API keys (but both would be prefrable)
+   **Note**: we require at minimum your private key as well as either your Infura or Alchemy API keys (but both would be prefrable)

 If you're getting a `failed to meet quorum` error.
 Try using both Alchemy and Infura.